MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-computer-monitoring-in-Windows-Server-Essentials.md

 ---
-title: "Troubleshoot computer monitoring in Windows Server Essentials" ms.custom: na ms.date: 07/31/2013 ms.prod: windows-server-2016-essentials
+title: "Troubleshoot computer monitoring in Windows Server Essentials"
+description: "Describes how to use Windows Server Essentials" ms.custom: na ms.date: 10/03/2016 ms.prod: windows-server-2016-essentials
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-applies_to:
-  - Windows Server 2016 Essentials
 ms.assetid: f1e6b377-4a24-4d28-9b25-05910914826b
-caps.latest.revision: 13
-author: coreyp-at-msft
+author: nnamuhcs
 ms.author: coreyp
 ---

+>Applies To: Windows Server 2016 Essentials, Windows Server 2012 R2 Essentials, and Windows Server 2012

 # Troubleshoot computer monitoring in Windows Server Essentials
-This topic provides troubleshooting for issues encountered while monitoring the health status of computers in the Alert Viewer and through email notifications in  Windows Server 2012 Essentials.
+This topic provides troubleshooting for issues encountered while monitoring the health status of computers in the Alert Viewer and through email notifications in  Windows Server Essentials.

 > [!NOTE]
->  For the most current troubleshooting information from the  Windows Server 2012 Essentials community, we suggest that you visit the [Windows Server Essentials Forum](http://social.technet.microsoft.com/Forums/winserveressentials/threads).
+>  For the most current troubleshooting information from the  Windows Server Essentials community, we suggest that you visit the [Windows Server Essentials Forum](http://social.technet.microsoft.com/Forums/winserveressentials/threads).
 The Windows Server Essentials Forum is a great place to search for help, or to ask a question.

 ##  <a name="BKMK_TS"></a> Troubleshooting email notifications for alerts
  This section lists various issues that you might encounter when using email notifications for alerts.

 ### Cannot send the test email for the alert
- **Issue** You get an error message that says, â€œCannot send the test email for alert.ï¿½?
+ **Issue** You get an error message that says, Cannot send the test email for alert.

  **Cause** This error might occur due to any of the following issues in the settings for alert notifications: